White Americans in Maryland: Early European exploration and colonization

+A 1908 textbook depicts the settlement of St. Mary's.

 The Spanish were the first Europeans to explore the Maryland region and had contact with Maryland’s Native American tribes.

 Before European colonization, The initial people who settled in Maryland were Paleo-Indians who migrated over 10,000 years ago from various regions of North America to pursue mammoths, bison and caribou.
 By 1,000 B.C., Maryland was home to over 8,000 Native Americans belonging to approximately 40 distinct tribes.
 The majority communicated in Algonquian languages.
 They cultivated corn, peas, squash, and tobacco.
 Additionally, they engaged in hunting, fishing, and trading with tribes located as far away as New York and Ohio.
 Europeans later wiped out their indigenous.
 Many Native American tribes in Maryland were killed by Europeans, while others succumbed to diseases brought by Europeans, and those who remained were compelled to abandon their ancestral lands and were relocated by the Europeans.

 In 1498 the first European explorers sailed along the Eastern Shore, off present-day Worcester County.
 In 1524 Giovanni da Verrazzano, sailing under the French flag, passed the mouth of Chesapeake Bay.
 In 1608 John Smith entered the bay and explored it extensively.
 His maps still exist today, and although technically crude they are surprisingly accurate given the technology of those times (the maps are ornate but crude by modern technical standards).

 The region was depicted in a map by Estêvão Gomes and Diego Gutiérrez, made in 1562, in the context of the Spanish Ajacán Mission of the sixteenth century.

 British settlers had sought to reproduce the tobacco and slavery in the tidewater area in Maryland.
 British settlers such as James Marshall brought enslaved laborers in the state.
 German settlers had farmed smaller tracts of land.
 They cultivated corn, wheat and other crops in Maryland.